Watch the Behavioral Science Video

 For example, phrasing the question as ‘if you needed an organ transplant”’ will nudge the audience towards a better understanding of why they should also want to become organ donors.

-• Takeaway: Setting an emotional ‘yes’ mindset will often see a higher response rate, especially if the issue is about them.
+- Takeaway: Setting an emotional ‘yes’ mindset will often see a higher response rate, especially if the topic appears to affect them pesonally.

 22. Cost = Value